Carlobandini/DSR-2000-Editor/README.md

 However, despite the amateur PSR'ish appearance of the DSR-2000, it was more powerful than the DX series in some areas, counting with some amazing features:

-* YM 2414 / OPZ FM sound chip with 8 different waveforms (TX81Z, DX11 and others).
+* YM 2414 / OPZ, 4 Operators FM sound chip with 8 different waveforms (TX81Z, DX11 and others).
 * Stereo DAC.
 * Integrated BBD chorus.
 * Full access to the YM registers by Sysex.